CronoX1/autoreverse/README.md

 ## Requirements

-You will need to have "simeple_colors" installed.
+You will need to have "simeple_colors" and "rlwrap" installed.
 If you don't have it, install it with this:

 ```
-pip3 install simple_colors
+pip3 install simple_colors && sudo apt-get install rlwrap
 ```

 ## How to install it